GriffithsLab/LabNotebook/content/research/brain_stimulation/index.md

 date = 2016-04-27T00:00:00

 # Project summary to display on homepage.
-summary = "An example of using the in-built project page."
+# summary = "An example of using the in-built project page."

 # Tags: can be used for filtering projects.
 # Example: `tags = ["machine-learning", "deep-learning"]`
-tags = ["Deep Learning"]
+tags = ["modelling", "stimulation", "tms"]

 # Optional external URL for project (replaces project detail page).
 external_link = ""